Problems of practice that inspired Gopher for Chrome

 - Run reports to show all usage session activity for a single device or user, which can be useful when tracking down causes of damage.

-- Accurately filter and identify whether devices are up to date in relation to their currently-supported Chrome release.
+- Accurately filter and identify whether devices are up to date with their currently-supported Chrome release.